sjl/silt/README.markdown

 Creatures have an insulation rating that affects how fast or slow they exchange heat to/from the environment (think different amounts of fur or skin).

-Creatures will eventually die of old age.

 Creatures can reproduce asexually if they have enough energy.
-Their offspring may have mutations (different colors, ideal temperatures, amounts of insulation, etc).
+Their offspring may have mutations (different colors, amounts of insulation, tendencies to walk in a certain direction, etc).

 ## Mysteries

 There are a couple of strange object scattered around the landscape.
-Can you find out what they do?
+What are they for?

 ## License